SemionV/doryn/devlog.md

 * Path finding
 * Build for MacOS
 * Voice control

+**19.07.24**
+* Task done: Review and rework header includes(include only headers which are required be the source file), possibly use forward declaration
+* Task done: Install boost preliminary

 **18.07.24**
 * Working on hot reload of extensions and plugins.
 It is basically implemented, but needs some polishing